elbow-jason/a-story-about-cats-and-rust/manuscript/chapter_3.md

-# Chapter 4: Wildman Catches A Cricket
+# Chapter 3: Wildman Catches A Cricket in Python